linux-system-roles/logging/roles/rsyslog/README.md

 - tasks/main.yaml contains the sceries of tasks to deploy specified set of configuration files.

-If rsyslog_viaq is true, the following tasks are executed.
+If viaq is in rsyslog_logs_collections, the following tasks are executed.
 ```
 TASK [rsyslog : Install/Update required packages]
 TASK [rsyslog : Create required system group]